gau-nernst/vision-toolbox/README.md

 Implementation notes

 - FPN: no batch norm and activation are used in lateral connections.
-Output convolutions (with batch norm and ReLU) are inside the top-down path..
+Output convolutions (with batch norm and ReLU) are inside the top-down path.

   ```python
   P5 = lateral_conv5(C5)